codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ### Bank account

-Loan writeback process operates with two bank accounts: a borrower's business bank account, where the lent money is deposited, and a lender's bank account, which is a virtual account in the accounting platform that acts as a container for lender transactions.
+Loan writeback process operates with two bank accounts: a borrower's business bank account, where the money lent is deposited, and a lender's bank account, which is a virtual bank account in the accounting platform that acts as a container for lender transactions.

-Your customer can choose to map their existing accounts to these concepts, or request to create a new one.
-First, use our [List accounts](/lending-api#/operations/list-banking-accounts) endpoint to retrieve the customer's existing bank accounts.
+First, your customer needs to choose one of their existing bank accounts.
+This account will be used to depost the loan.
+Call our [List accounts](/lending-api#/operations/list-banking-accounts) endpoint to retrieve the customer's existing bank accounts.

 ```http
 GET https://api.codat.io/companies/{companyId}/connections/{connectionId}/data/banking-accounts
 ```

-Display the response to the customer and allow them to select the account their payments will be transferred to.
+Display the response to the customer and allow them to select the account.
 Store the returned `id` and use it as the borrower account Id in future operations.

-Repeat this process to list and select a lender bank account.
+Next, enable your customer to create a new bank account.
+This will be the lender's - your - virtual bank account, used to track transactions associated with your lending activity.

-If the customer wants to nominate a new account for the purposes of loan writeback, enable them to provide account details, such as name (AND SOMETHING ELSE I ASSUME?).
-Then, use our Create bank account(THIS ENDPOINT DOES NOT SEEM TO BE IN LENDING API?
-NO CREATE BANK ACCOUNT ONES THERE) endpoint to create the new account in the accounting platform.
+Use our [Get create/update bank account model](/lending-api#/operations/get-create-update-bankAccounts-model) to get the expected data for the bank account creation request payload.
+Then, use the Create bank account(/lending-api#/operations/create-bank-account) endpoint to create the new account in the accounting platform.

 ```http
 POST blabla